Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Results

 \subsection{Scoping scenario results}

 The dynamics of infection with respect to the Delta and Omicron variants are directly compared in Figure~\ref{fig:scenario-comp} showing trajectories both with and without NPI's in place.

-Figure~\ref{fig:55:scenario-grid-1} and Figure~\ref{fig:55:scenario-grid-2} provide additional detail, showing respectively trajectories without and with further NPI's in place from 17th December, and showing the range of simulations and a comparison to the observed incidence.
+Figure~\ref{fig:55:scenario-grid-1} and Figure~\ref{fig:55:scenario-grid-2} provide additional detail, including confidence intervals, showing respectively trajectories without and with further NPI's in place from 17th December, and showing the range of simulations and a comparison to the observed incidence.